 Smart homes are prominent example of IoT app development, are built to make lives more convenient, easier and enjoyable as they offer you great control to customize and monitor your home environment with enhanced security and energy efficiency.

 A research work by BI Intelligence, by 2020 approximately 200 million smart home devices will be shipped, including refrigerators, washing machines, TV, security system of alarm and cameras as well as energy equipment such as thermostats, lighting and heaters.

 Amazon, Philips and Haier are already leading the consumer product landscape at the moment with Amazon’s Alexa voice assistant always ready to read you daily news headlines or play your songs on demand.

 Philips Hue is another example for smart home concept where a single bulb illuminates the space with 600-800 lumens.
 Its IoT capability is made compatible with Amazon Echo.

 One industrial sector IoT is massively impacting is perhaps Manufacturing.
-The industry’s current challenges can be cunningly tackled by sophisticated IoT applications and connected system as manufacturer’s factories are connected over a common network for enhanced performance, efficiency and maximized productivity.
+The industry’s current challenges in UK can be cunningly tackled by sophisticated IoT applications and connected system as manufacturer’s factories are connected over a common network for enhanced performance, efficiency and maximized productivity.